SkytAsul/INSA-Typst-Template/packages/silky-report-insa/README.md

 # License
 The typst template is licensed under the [MIT license](https://github.com/SkytAsul/INSA-Typst-Template/blob/main/LICENSE).
 This does *not* apply to the image assets.
 Those image files are property of Groupe INSA and INSA Rennes.

+# Changelog
+### 3.0
+- Added `omit-outline` option to `insa-stage`
+- Added `thanks-page` parameter to `insa-stage`
+- Added metadata-related options to `insa-document`
+- Made some PDF metadata automatically exported for `insa-stage` and `insa-report`
+- Made page number not displayed if equals to 0
+- Adjusted positions of elements in back covers
+- Fixed some translations
+- Updated README to have changelog, visual examples of all documents and parameters table